 * Celexa has a boxed warning for this side effect.
 This is the most serious warning from the Food and Drug Administration (FDA).
 To learn more, see the “Side effects explained” section below.

-† To learn more about this side effect, see “Will I experience withdrawal side effects if I stop Celexa treatment?” in the “FAQs about Celexa’s side effects” section below.
+To learn more, see “Will I experience withdrawal side effects if I stop Celexa treatment?” in the “FAQ about Celexa’s side effects” section below.

 Celexa isn’t approved for use in children.
 But in some cases, the drug may be used off-label to treat depression in children.
 Off-label drug use means using a drug for a purpose other than what it’s been approved for by the Food and Drug Administration (FDA).